Augmenta-tech/AugmentaUnreal-Demo/README.md

 This Unreal (4.24) project contains the `Augmenta Unreal Plugin` and a sample map with a Blueprint to test the plugin.

+## Implementation

+Protocol V1
+Protocol V2 data are not parsed yet

 ## Files for Testing

  - `Content/Maps/AugmentaDemo.umap` : This map contains the `BP_AugmentaTest` actor for testing.